 Stripe’s checkout process is simple.
 Your customer enters a credit card number, hits submit, and then they’re taken to your thank you or follow up page.
 The design and flow are in your hands.

 However, PayPal takes a customer to a PayPal payment page to handle the complete transaction (i.e. processing and paying) it becomes a “Redirect.”
 PayPal added more steps to the whole checkout journey while taking us away from the checkout page.
 However, this can vary based on how you have PayPal configured and what payments you’re accepting.
-PayPal does offer additional solutions and integrations to accept credit cards right from your own site, but the argument is that it would increase the cost at the end.
+PayPal does offer additional solutions and integrations to accept credit cards right from your own site, but the argument is that it would increase the cost in the end.

 (Payment Processor Winer: Stripe)

-Refund and Chargeback Fees
+Payment Processor – Refund and Chargeback Fees

 Regarding Stripe and PayPal refund fees, If you refund (partially or fully) a transaction to a buyer or a donation to a donor, there are no fees to make the refund, but the fees you originally paid as the seller will not be returned to you, which means both won’t return payment processing fees.